Five talking points before World Cup semi-finals

 On Tuesday (09:00 BST) Sweden, ranked third in the world - the highest of the four teams left in the competition - take on Spain who are playing in just their third World Cup.

-And on Wednesday (11:00 BST) co-hosts Australia will face European champions England in Sydney/
+And on Wednesday (11:00 BST) co-hosts Australia will face European champions England in Sydney.

 It is set to be tense and terrific - with plenty of twists and drama!
 Here are five things to know before the semi-finals...